 This tiki bar goes for it one hundred percent, with decor and charm that will transport you to an island paradise (when really you’re just in Chinatown).
 A giant shell you can sit in, mermaids, masks, and exotic drinks are just part of the fun.
 Enjoy live music, kitschy DJs, '80s nights and other themed parties while sipping on something that comes in a pineapple and/or is on fire.

 Whiskey fans head to Downtown Container Park where this diminutive bar offers one of the best whiskey selections around.
 There are barrel-aged cocktails, a Whiskey Smash made with seasonal fruit, and nine different Moscow Mules.
 If you can’t decide, knowledgeable bartenders will make you something tailored to your liking.

-This swank joint is a standalone building in the middle of the city that draws both tourists and locals by the dozens.
+This swanky joint is a standalone building in the middle of the city that draws both tourists and locals by the dozens.
 Excellent food, including half-priced steaks at happy hour, is only exceeded by the cocktail program—which can match up with any in the country.
-The bartenders will offer drinks that date back to olden eras: Try the Pimms cup, the Golden Age of the 1800s and Prohibition in the 1900s—trust us.
+The bar program offers drinks that date back to olden eras: Try the Pimm's cup, the Golden Age of the 1800s and Prohibition in the 1900s—trust us.

-Nasty, grody, grungy, dank, dirty, sweaty and damn fun.
-The Double Down is the original punk rock bar of Las Vegas and features such famous cocktails as the bacon martini and a lovely drink simply known as Ass Juice.
-The venue’s second location, in New York, lacks the charm that the Las Vegas homestead still boasts.
+Grungy, sweaty and damn fun, The Double Down is the original punk rock bar of Las Vegas and features such famous cocktails as the bacon martini and a lovely drink simply known as Ass Juice.
+The venue’s second location in New York lacks the charm that the Las Vegas homestead still boasts.